-Prerequisite: English 101 with a grade of "C" or better, or equivalent, or Assessment Skill Levels R6 and W6; or English 105 with a grade of "C" or better, or equivalent.
+Prerequisite: English 101 or English 105, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R6 and W6.

-A survey of American Literature from the late 19th Century to the present which includes representative works from the Age of Realism (1865-1914), the Modernist Period (1914-1945), and the Postmodern Era (1950-present).
-In this class students read and discuss the authors of these periods, addressing relevant social, political, cultural, and religious issues.
-The students critically analyze in essays, exams, and research papers the authors, specific works, and other topics as assigned.
-Classroom activities include lectures and discussions of principal authors and their works.
-Selected representative readings are required.
-(FT) AA/AS; CSU; UC.
+A survey of American Literature from the late 19th century to the present, which includes representative works from the Age of Realism (1865-1914), the Modernist Period (1914-1945), and the Postmodern Era (1950-present).
+Students critically analyze and discuss diverse authors of these periods, addressing relevant historical, social, political, philosophical, aesthetic, cultural, and religious issues.
+This course is intended for English majors and anyone interested in American Literature.
+(FT) AA/AS; CSU; UC; C-ID ENGL 135.